langurmonkey/website-source/content/blog/2021/git-semantic-commit-messages.md

 type = "post"
 +++

-Do you often find yourself using "New feature", "More" or similar short and generic strings as your git commit messages?
+Do you often find yourself using "New feature", "More" or similar short, useless and generic strings as your git commit messages?
 I know I did.
 Until I learned about semantic commit messages, that is.
 What are they and how can they exponentially improve your commit history and make it actually useful?
 I'm discussing it in this post.

 <!--more-->